 The clinical pathology residency is highlighted in the College of Veterinary Medicine's February 2011 edition of 'Scopes magazine.

-Our next application cycle will be in the fall of 2020, for a position to start in July 2019.
+Our next application cycle will be in the fall of 2020, for a position to start in the summer of 2021.
 A DVM/VMD or equivalent degree is required for consideration for this position.
 Candidates with at least 1 year of post-DVM work (e.g. internship, clinical practice, masters, PhD) are required for consideration for this position.
 See the full advertisement here for a complete description of application requirements.
 Please note, that 3 professional references must complete our standard evaluation form.

 Residents participate in daily cytology/hematology read-out sessions at least two weeks per month during the first two years of the program.
 In consultation with the pathologist on duty, residents review and prepare diagnostic reports for clinical cases submitted to the clinical pathology laboratory.
 We have a rich and varied caseload from the Cornell University Hospital for Animals consisting of 73% small animals, 25% large animals, and 2% exotics, in addition to a large number of cases submitted from national and international sources via the Animal Health Diagnostic Center.
 Training is also provided on the performance and interpretation of specialized diagnostic testing such as flow cytometry, protein electrophoresis, cytochemistry, and immunocytochemistry.
 As the training progresses, residents are given increasing responsibility with the goal of independence (assuming full responsibility for laboratory results) during the final year of the program.